 If an appointment is cancelled within 24 hours of the scheduled time, a $50 fee may be charged.
 Appointments cancelled within 4 hours or not attended may attract the full appointment fee.

-* Please note: Pension rates may be available upon request
+* Please note: Pension rates may be available upon request.
+NDIS prices are in line with the NDIS price guide.
+Please check with Reception.

 You will be required to pay for your appointment at the time of your consultation unless we have received approval for a third party to cover your consultation costs.